UK Parliament Week

-UK Parliament Week, previously called Parliament Week, is an annual series of events in the United Kingdom that aim to inspire interest in parliament, politics and democracy and encourage young people and the public to engage with the UK’s democratic system and institutions.
+UK Parliament Week, previously called Parliament Week, is an annual series of events in the United Kingdom that aim to inspire interest in parliament, politics and democracy and encourage young people and the public to engage with the UK's democratic system and institutions.
 Initiated in 2011, a week-long programme of events and activities is organised each year by the House of Commons and House of Lords of the Parliament of the United Kingdom in collaboration with hundreds of other organisations around the country including charities, schools, museums and community groups.

 History

 The inaugural Parliament Week took place in 2011 between 31 October and 6 November with events taking place around the country.
-Running from 19–23 November, the schedule for 2012 included visits to schools and debates with school children.
-The third Parliament Week ran from 15–21 November 2013 and included events about women in democracy.
+Running from 19 to 23 November, the schedule for 2012 included visits to schools and debates with school children.
+The third Parliament Week ran from 15 to 21 November 2013 and included events about women in democracy.
 Since 2013, the European Parliament has held an entirely separate event for members of national parliaments under the name "European Parliamentary Week".

-Parliament Week 2014 took place from 14–20 November.
+Parliament Week 2014 took place from 14 to 20 November.
 Discussion topics included digital democracy and a social media campaign called "Do Democracy" which aimed to encourage 16- to 24-year-olds to make their views heard in Parliament and other democratic institutions across the UK.

 In 2015, Parliament Week was held on 16–22 November and focused on "the future of democracy".
 It was coordinated with a year-long programme of events called "Parliament in the Making" which celebrated the 750th anniversary of the first English Parliament to include representatives of the towns and cities of England on 20 January 1265, and the 800th anniversary of the sealing of Magna Carta on 15 June 1215.

 The official name of the event was changed in 2016 to "UK Parliament Week" from "Parliament Week".
 This change was intended to signify the emphasis on delivering events throughout the United Kingdom and to help distinguish it from activities relating to other Parliaments and Assemblies in the UK: the Scottish Parliament, Senedd Cymru and Northern Ireland Assembly.
 Parliament Week was held on 14–20 November 2016 which saw 280 events take place around the country including a visit to a school by cabinet minister, Chris Skidmore (Minister for the Constitution).